Mike-Honey/covid-19-genomes/README.md

 [![Click to view and interact with the report](https://github.com/Mike-Honey/covid-19-genomes/raw/main/covid-19-genomes-map.png)](https://app.powerbi.com/view?r=eyJrIjoiNzE5YzczODItMDQzMS00M2EzLWFjNWYtMjg3OTY3NTNhZDM3IiwidCI6ImRjMWYwNGY1LWMxZTUtNDQyOS1hODEyLTU3OTNiZTQ1YmY5ZCIsImMiOjEwfQ%3D%3D&pageName=ReportSection4e23a9baa70904514a19)

-## gisaid.org with nextclade lineages - weekly table
+## gisaid.org with nextclade lineages - geography frequencies

 Track the weekly progress of a selected lineage for any combination of Continents and Countries.
 Shows the counts of that lineage vs the overall total, by week collected, also as a %.